pablocael/pynear/README.md

 - **Low-to-mid dimensions (a few up to ~256-D)** — exact tree search wins.
-A **VP-Tree** prunes by distance to vantage points and returns the *true* nearest neighbours, no recall loss, no tuning.
+A **VP-Tree** prunes by distance to vantage points and returns the *true* nearest neighbours, no recall loss, no tuning — [12–13× faster than Faiss's brute-force scan](#pynear-vs-faiss-in-numbers) on the same data.
 - **High-dimensional float vectors (512–1024-D embeddings)** — exact pruning
   collapses (the *curse of dimensionality*), so **IVF-Flat** trades a sliver of recall for large speed-ups.